paradyo/plantville-desktop/README.md

 ## 😴 TODO

-1. Store datas in json file and when the program restarted, read the datas from file.
-2. More interfaces will be added.
+1. More interfaces will be added.
-3. Folder structures will be improved.
+2. Folder structures will be improved.

 # ⚠️ Warning